ericanobil/alx-pre_course/README.md

 My first readme

-what a great way to start off thsi coding course
+What a great way to start off this software engineering job.